From our private database of 35,600+ case briefs...

 Facts

-Hastings, a citizen of Michigan, assigned a bond and mortgage to Sill (plaintiff), a citizen of New York.
-Sill then sued Sheldon (defendant), a citizen of Michigan, to recover on the bond and mortgage.
-Sill brought the action in the United States Circuit Court for the District of Michigan based on diversity jurisdiction.
-Sheldon argued that diversity jurisdiction did not apply, because diversity existed only as a result of an assignment of rights to Sill.
-The circuit court upheld jurisdiction, and an appeal was taken directly to the United States Supreme Court to determine whether jurisdiction in the circuit court was proper.
+Michigan resident Thomas Sheldon (defendant) executed a bond in favor of Eurotas Hastings, the president of the Bank of Michigan.
+As security, Sheldon and his wife, Eleanor Sheldon (defendant), executed a mortgage on their Michigan property.
+Hastings, a Michigan resident, assigned the bond and mortgage to William Sill (plaintiff), a New York resident.
+Sill later sued the Sheldons to recover on the bond and mortgage.
+Sill brought the action in the United States Circuit Court for the District of Michigan, a federal trial court.
+Sill claimed that the court had jurisdiction based on diversity because the Sheldons and Sill were citizens of different states.
+The Sheldons argued that diversity jurisdiction did not apply because diversity existed only as a result of Hastings’s assignment of the bond and mortgage to Sill.
+The circuit court concluded that it had jurisdiction and entered judgment in Sill’s favor.
+The Sheldons appealed to the United States Supreme Court.

 Rule of Law